internap/openstack-ansible-heat/roles/docker-swarm/README.md

 ## What does it do ?
 Adding to the basic workload features, this template/recipe add the installation and configuration of a Docker Swarm.
-All 'public' nodes will be elected as Leader in the swarm, all 'private' nodes will be 'slaves'.
+All 'public' nodes will be elected as Managers in the swarm, all 'private' nodes will be Workers.
+The first public node will be elected as the default Leader of the swarm.

 ### Private / public nodes split
 - If don't specify the public_node_count parameters during the deployment, we will